Back Send feedback to ilkka.kuivanen@me.com

 Intro

 Finding the right granularity to document project is challenging.
 Some documents, like contractual agreements, offers, and orders, are standardized.
-However, project documentation itself varies widely, which is generally a good thing since projects can vary greatly.
-But what if there was a universal scaffolding concept that worked in every case?
+Yet project documentation itself varies widely.
+This is generally a good thing since projects can vary greatly.
+But what if there was an approach that worked in (almost) every case?

 Getting started